varenya-dev/varenya_mobile/CONTRIBUTING.md

 Alternatively, you can contribute to resolve any of the [open issues](https://github.com/varenya-dev/varenya_mobile/issues) without the need for prior discussion.

 ## Pull Requests

 Please follow these exact steps for sending us a pull request:

 - Make sure that an issue regarding your proposal is open (by you or someone else).
 - Fork this repository and clone the fork to your local machine.
--   Checkout the `dev` branch for the latest development progress using `git checkout dev`.
+- Checkout the `main` branch for the latest development progress using `git checkout main`.
--   Send us a pull request from `your-username:dev` to `varenya_mobile:main`.
+- Send us a pull request from `your-username:main` to `varenya_mobile:main`.
 - Your PR will be merged if satisfactory.